 This module gives an overview of international standards and legal frameworks in Europe.
 The learning materials are not tailored to the needs of every country; they include generic cases that need local adaptation.

-International organizations have defined a set of minimum standards which governments and service providers should achieve and implement in order to meet their international obligation to exercise due diligence to investigate and punish acts of violence, provide protection to victims and prevent domestic violence.
+International organisations have defined a set of minimum standards which governments and service providers should achieve and implement in order to meet their international obligation to investigate and punish acts of violence, provide protection to victims and prevent domestic violence.

 This section lists human rights conventions and declarations that obligate countries that have ratified these conventions to treat violence against women as a human rights violation and to incorporate international standards into their domestic legislations.
 Also included in this section are strategy frameworks and policy documents that address domestic violence.

-- The foundations from which the basic standards are developed encompass confidentiality, safety, security and respect for service users, accessibility, and availability.
+- The foundations for the basic standards encompass confidentiality, safety, security and respect for service users, accessibility, and availability.

 - Support should be available free of charge and interventions should employ the principles of empowerment and self-determination.

-- Service providers should be skilled, gender-sensitive, have ongoing training and conduct their work in accordance with clear guidelines, protocols and ethics codes and, where possible, provide female staff.
+- Service providers should be skilled, gender-sensitive, have ongoing training and conduct their work in accordance with clear guidelines, protocols, and ethic codes and, where possible, provide female staff.

 - Each service provider should maintain the confidentiality and privacy of the victim and should co-operate and co-ordinate with all other relevant services.
 It should monitor and evaluate service provision, seeking participation of service users.

-- The expertise of the specialized NGOs should be recognized.
+- The expertise of the specialised NGOs should be recognised.

 - Standards also stress the importance of integration in approaches to domestic violence.
-They emphasize inter-agency co-ordination and the establishment of intervention chains, referral processes, and protocols.
+They emphasise inter-agency co-ordination and the establishment of intervention chains, referral processes, and protocols.

-- The best way to deliver services is through ‘one-stop shop’ or multidisciplinary teams, or a ‘one-stop person’ approaches.
+- The best way to deliver services is through ‘one-stop shop’ or multidisciplinary teams, as well as ‘one-stop person’ approaches.